 Many communities have outdoor yoga sessions at the local park or beach.
 Now’s a great time to take advantage, so you can enjoy a little fresh air while staying fit.
-Yoga’s great for de-stressing and for staying limber and toned.
-Just avoid cardio-yoga, hot yoga other rigorous disciplines.
-Make sure your instructor is experienced and certified in prenatal yoga, so he can tell you how to modify certain poses to be pregnancy-safe.
+Yoga is great for de-stressing and for staying limber and toned.
+Just avoid cardio-yoga, hot yoga and other rigorous disciplines.
+Make sure your instructors are experienced and certified in prenatal yoga, so they can tell you how to modify certain poses to be pregnancy-safe.
 For example, you shouldn’t lie on your back for an extended period of time.
 Also, on a hot day, be sure to drink lots of water.

 Try some freestyle moves

-While out at the neighborhood park, there are little moves you can do to stay fit that are pregnancy-safe.
+While out at the neighborhood park, there are some little moves you can do to stay fit that are pregnancy-safe.
 “Find a bench or slide and do triceps dips,” recommends Glor.
-“Do mini step-ups: Find a step or the edge of a sandbox — something that’s about a foot and a half off the ground.
+“Do mini step-ups: Find a step or the edge of a sandbox—something that’s about a foot and a half off the ground.
 Step up with your right leg and then bring your left leg up toward your belly and lower back down.
 Then repeat again with the other foot.”

 Know what not to do